Academic Policies and Regulations

 Teaching Practica

-Arrangements for placements for the Community Field Experience (EDUC 430) are made in conjunction with the Program Coordinator (Community Field Experience) in the Teacher Education Office.
+Arrangements for placements for the Community Field Experience (EDUC_V 430) are made in conjunction with the Program Coordinator (Community Field Experience) in the Teacher Education Office.

 Grading in the B.Ed.
 Program